 In case the employee and the employer have entered into an employment contact for a determined duration, such contract shall terminate at the end of its term, without preliminary notification.
 When, after the expiration of the defined term, a contract is extended tacitly, it is considered as a contract with unlimited duration.
-Hence, its termination shall be subject to the procedures set forth by the Albanian Labor Code with regard to the termination procedures of the employment contract having undetermined duration.
+Hence, its termination shall be subject to the procedures set forth by the Albanian Labour Code with regard to the termination procedures of the employment contract having undetermined duration.

-Should the parties have entered into one or more contracts with determined duration for an employment which lasts at least three years, the employer's refusal to renew the contract is considered as termination of the contract with undetermined duration.
+Should the parties have entered into one or more contracts with determined duration for an employment which lasts at least three years, the non renewal of the contract by the employer is considered as termination of the contract with undetermined duration.

-Pursuant to the Albanian Labor Code the first three month of employment will be considered as probation period.
+Pursuant to the Albanian Labour Code the first three month of employment will be considered as a probation period.
 During the probation period each party may terminate the employment upon a notification delivered to the other party at least 5 days in advance.

-In addition, termination of employment after the probation period is subject to specific procedures and requirements determined by the Albanian Labor Code.
+In addition, termination of employment after the probation period is subject to specific procedures and requirements determined by the Albanian Labour Code.

 In this context, before termination of any employment contract the employer should deliver a prior notification to the employee indicating its intention to terminate the employment contract and the reasons for such termination.
-Within 72 hours from the delivery of the notice a meeting must take place in order to discuss about the intention of terminating the employment.
-The decision for termination of the employment is notified to the employee not before than 48 hours after the meeting and not later than one week from such meeting.
+After/Not before/Not prior to 72 hours from the delivery of the notice a meeting must take place in order to discuss the intention of terminate the employment contract.
+The employee must be notified of the decision to terminate the employment contract no earlier than 48 hours after the meeting and not later than one week from such meeting.

-Should the employer fail to comply with such procedure of termination, he might be liable to pay to the employee a penalty equal to two months salary.
-After the final notification is delivered to the employee by the employer, the employment contract with undetermined duration shall be considered terminated with the elapsing of the notification period detailed here below.
+Should the employer fail to comply with such procedure of termination, he is liable to pay to the employee a penalty equal to two months' salary.

-Pursuant to the Albanian Labor Code, each party should notify the termination of the employment contract with undetermined duration to the other party at least within the following terms:
+After the final notification is delivered to the employee by the employer, the employment contract with undetermined duration shall be considered terminated with the elapsing of the notification period determined detailed here below.

-- One month during the first year of employment, - Two months for two up to five years of employment; - Three months for more than 5 years of employment.
+Pursuant to the Albanian Labour Code, each party should notify the termination of the employment contract with undetermined duration to the other party at least:

-Notwithstanding to the above, the parties may agree in written to alter the above notice periods provided that for employment up to six months the notification period may not be less than two weeks whilst for employment exceeding six months such period may not be less than one month.
+- One month during the first year of employment; - Two months for two up to five years of employment; - Three months for more than 5 years of employment.

-An employment contract might be terminated with immediate effect for reasonable causes.
-Are considered as reasonable causes as per the Albanian Labor Code those serious circumstances that do not allow the continuation of the employment.
-However, the termination procedure determined in the Albanian Labor Code must be followed by both parties.
+Notwithstanding to the above, the parties may agree in writing to alter the above notice periods provided that for employment up to six months the notification period may not be less than two weeks whilst for employment exceeding six months such period may not be less than one month.
+An employment contract may be terminated with immediate effect for reasonable causes.
+Reasonable causes as per the Albanian Labour Code are considered serious circumstances that do not allow for the continuation of the employment.
+However, the termination procedure determined in the Albanian Labour Code must be followed by both parties.

-In case the termination of the employment contract is due to unjustified causes such the race, color face, sex, age, pregnancy, religious belief, entity etc., or for claims related to the employment relationship, or for the employee's membership at a employees reunion, the employer may be liable to pay to the employee up to one year salary.
+In case the termination of the employment contract is due to unjustified reasons such the race, colour, sex, age, civil status, pregnancy, religious belief, etc., or for claims related to the employment relationship, or for the employee's membership of an employees' union the employer may be liable to pay to the employee up to one year salary.